 I think it worth asking coalition forces for escort.
 There is normally a coalition warship in Oman.
 In the end the Americans stationed a warship near the danger area and had aircraft regularly over flying the yachts as they came through.
 This was a successful tactic although why they were not prepared to ‘arrest’ the pirates on the high seas, outside any ones territorial waters, is beyond me.

-Some sort of escort by coalition forces seems to be the only really safe answer.
+Some sort of escort by coalition forces through the 'safe zone/corridor' seems to be the only really answer if you are determined to use this route.

 Tuesday, 23 September 2003